Last updated on April 19, 2026

 - Viper’s bowstring hemp (due to its strong fibers)

-Snake Plant Origin
+Common Snake Plant Varieties

-Snake Plant Size
+Snake Plant Size and Growth

-Indoor varieties typically grow between 6 inches and 4 feet tall, depending on the type and the size of the pot.
+- Indoor Size: Indoor varieties typically grow between 6 inches and 4 feet tall, depending on the type and the size of the pot.
 Some outdoor varieties grow even taller.

 Foliage